albgar/wannier90/00_README_WRAPPER.md

 are deallocated at the end of the wannier90 run, so that the wrapper can be called repeatedly without errors.

+Also, some of the MPI wrappers involving multidimensional arrays in comms.F90 (corresponding to the comms_gatherv and comms_scatterv interfaces) have been changed to avoid the creation of temporary arrays and thus possible segfaults.

 ### Compilation with CMake

 (Note that the standard makefile-based building system with **NOT**